LE1DENFROST/PyTray-Bluetooth-Toggler/README.md

-# Bluetooth Toggle Tray Application
+# ᛒ Bluetooth Toggle Tray Application

 > A simple, elegant application to toggle Bluetooth on or off directly from your system tray.
 Built with Python and PyQt6, this project offers a lightweight and user-friendly solution to manage your Bluetooth connectivity with ease. 🚀